jkunimune/nibasa/misc.md

 allah
 bazaar

+I think in general it's better to use the original meanings.  "bazar" is a good word for "market" should I need it, "drinke" is a great word for drink, and cetera.

 # causatives

+in Nibasa, "get" indicates an intransitive or passive transitive verb, while "don" indicates an active transitive verb. neither is ever necessary. but do "don" verb phrases mark the target with "li" or "ro"?

+auxiliary verbs can also be transitive or intransitive. adding a transitive auxiliary verb to a transitive content verb creates a ditransitive verb phrase.

-in Nibasa, get indicates an intransitive or passive transitive verb, while don indicates an active transitive verb. neither is ever necessary. sana makes the causative of a verb, and is usually only used for the causatives of transitive verbs (since the causative of an intransitive can effectively be formed with don, tho sana also works.). but do "don" verb phrases mark the target with "li" or "ro"? in English, we have "make" as a causative and "get" as a passivizer. in Japanese, "give" can mark a beneficiary, "get" can be a passivizer. in Hindi, "go" sometimes marks intransitive and "give" sometimes marks transitive.
+sana makes the causative of a verb, and is usually only used for the causatives of transitive verbs (since the causative of an intransitive can effectively be formed with don, tho sana also works.).

+in English, we have "make" as a causative and "get" as a passivizer. in Japanese, "give" can mark a beneficiary, "get" can be a passivizer. in Hindi, "go" sometimes marks intransitive and "give" sometimes marks transitive.

 # hyperspecific transcription notes